chaka37/Group-Case-Study/README.md

 ## How Plaid Uses Tech

-Banks do not provide an API for their customer dtat because there is no financial incentive or regulatory requirements that they do so.
+Banks do not provide an API for their customer data because there is no financial incentive or regulatory requirements that they do so.
+Using information customer accounts through financial institutions Plaid provides a more efficient way for platforms such as Venmo, Betterment, and Paypal to seamlessly connect their customers to their bank accounts.